 Although referred to by locals as Jewish Mountain, Montjuic hill isn’t really all that high – rising 607 feet (185 meters) with a naturally flat top.
 Historically, this made it the ideal place for the city’s defenses and the fortifications at its apex have a bloody story to tell.

 Barcelona, Spain was selected to host the 1929 World Fair and this had a huge impact on Montjuic, with the construction of some of the city’s best tourist attractions on its slopes and summit.
 The 1992 Olympic Games also left their mark here, and these two major global events alone have made this unique neighborhood a must-see destination in Barcelona.

 The 1929 International Exposition

-As for all world fairs, a lot of national pavilions were built for the International Exposition of 1929.
-Most of them were also demolished again afterwards, except for the Palau Nacional which had served as the central pavilion.
-It now houses the Museu Nacional d’Art de Catalunya (MNAC).
+Most of the landmarks built for the 1929 World Fair were then demolished afterward, except for the Palau Nacional which had served as the central pavilion.
+It was transformed into an art gallery in the 1930s and now houses the Museu Nacional d’Art de Catalunya (MNAC).

-From the Palau Nacional, you also have a great view on the big staircase going down towards the Plaça d’Espanya (also built for the 1929 Exhibition), but let’s stay on Montjuic just a little longer.
+From the Palau Nacional, you also have a great view on the big staircase going down towards the Plaça Espanya (also built for the 1929 Exhibition).
+But let’s stay on Montjuic just a little longer.
 We haven’t finished our tour quite yet.